Wadebridge: Culture and community

 In April 2013 Wadebridge was short-listed as one of Britain's top eco-towns and is home to Wadebridge Renewable Energy Network a grass roots enterprise aiming to make the town the first solar powered and renewable energy powered town in the UK.

 Wadebridge and District Museum opened in 2007 and moved to their current location on Chapel Lane in 2013.

 Demographics

 The town has two primary schools which have academy status, Wadebridge Primary Academy which OfSTED graded as a ‘GOOD’ school in November 2012 and St. Breock Primary School.
 There is also a secondary school, Wadebridge School.

 There are two health care practices: the Wadebridge and Camel Estuary Practice and the Bridge Medical Centre.
 There has been a group practice in Wadebridge since the early 20th century; many of the early doctors had their surgeries operating from their homes.

 In the 1901 census the population of Wadebridge was 3470, while in 2001 the population was 6222.

 Sport

+Cornish wrestling

+Wadebridge has been a centre for Cornish wrestling for centuries.
+Places used for Cornish wrestling tournaments include: